 It may seem counterintuitive for us to help couples navigate a long distance break up.

-But we ultimately decided that not doing so would be a disservice to the LDR community.
+We ultimately decided that not doing so would be a disservice to the LDR community.

 To be clear, being long distance doesn’t necessarily mean a relationship is more likely to fail.
 In fact, studies have found that long distance relationships have a 58% success rate, while 50% of marriages in America end in divorce.